It Wasn’t an Event to Invoke a

 not even once have either of us, whilst

-shopping, which is usually late on any
+shopping, which was usually late on a

 weekday evening (by which I suppose